 Look differently, act differently

 How will we relate to each other in the Metropolis of Tomorrow?
-Who will take ownership?
+Where does ownership lie?
 What is our influence as residents?
 How are we going to work together differently?
 Where will it hurt and who will feel that pain?

-Bold choices are needed to shape the region, where every resident matters.
+Bold choices are needed to shape the Metropolis of Tomorrow, where every person matters.
 This will take everyone’s energy and brain power.

 The call